husio/lith/examples/nginx_gateway/README.md

 When successful, several services will be running.

 * Nginx is running on port 8000 and serving all the traffic.
-* A Python web application is runing and [you can access it via Nginx](http://localhost:8000).
+* A Python web application is running and [you can access it via Nginx](http://localhost:8000).
 This is where your business logic would be.
 * A Lith instance is running and you can access it via Nginx.
 Several endpoints are available:
   * Authentication at  http://localhost:8000/auth/login/
   * Admin panel at http://localhost:8000/admin/